AbubakarMajid/AbubakarMajid/README.md

 - 👀 I’m interested in Data Science and AI
 - 🌱 I’m currently learning DS
 - 💞️ I’m looking to collaborate on DS
-- 📫 How to reach me : Through my instagram @codewithgeeks__ and my YouTube channel https://www.linkedin.com/in/abu-bakar-majid-datascience-expert/
+- 📫 How to reach me : Through my LinkedIn https://www.linkedin.com/in/abu-bakar-majid-datascience-expert/

 <!---
 AbubakarMajid/AbubakarMajid is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.